Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Theoretical Results

-We follow the proof of \citet{ning2017general} to decorrelate $\bnu_j$ from the parameter $\theta_j$ that we are interested in, and the assumptions will be used to verify the conditions in Theorem 3.2 \citep{ning2017general}.
+\alert{Assumption~\ref{asp:Sigma.pd} is used in the multivariate central limit theorem to prove the asymptotic normality of the score function. } We follow the proof of \citet{ning2017general} to decorrelate $\bnu_j$ from the parameter $\theta_j$ that we are interested in, and the assumptions will be used to verify the conditions in Theorem 3.2 \citep{ning2017general}.
 The main challenge lies in the nuisance parameters $\beeta$, which need to be estimated and are also high-dimensional.
 We will use the technique in \citet{chernozhukov2018double} to decorrelate the nuisance parameters.

-\begin{thm} Under Assumptions~\ref{asp:nuca}-\ref{asp:V.sc}, the one-step estimator $\tilde{\theta}_j$ satisfies
+\begin{thm} Under Assumptions~\ref{asp:nuca}-\ref{asp:Sigma.pd}, the one-step estimator $\tilde{\theta}_j$ satisfies

-for $j = 1, \dots, d$, where $\sigma_S^*$ is defined in (\ref{equ:def.sigma.S}). \end{thm}
+for $j \in \{1:d\}$, where $\sigma_j^*$ is defined in (\ref{equ:def.sigma.S}). \end{thm}